Team-Aytche/Team_Aytche_BucStop/README.md

 	* wwwroot
 		* This folder contains the resources used by the project, including images, the javascript games, the icons, etc.

+NOTE:
+AS OF 29APR, the submission works local, but when deployed, does not function.
+REVERTING to 24APR will allow submission during deployment!!!